Skip to main content

 - Find out about post-defense steps and graduation prep

-Register for the In Person Session on September 30th
+Register for the February 12th Session

-Thursday October 16th 4:00 - 5:30pm (Virtual)
+Thursday February 19th 4:00 - 5:30pm

 Key Workshop Takeaways:

-- Overview of Graduate School template and formatting guidelines
+-Overview of Graduate School formatting guidelines

-- Navigate through the process for making revisions and corrections
+-Navigate through the process for making revisions and corrections

-Register for the In Person Session on October 14th
+Register for the March 3rd Session

 Unpacking Publishing for Graduate Students

-Tuesday October 21st 4:00 - 5:30pm (In Person)
+Tuesday March 17th 4:00 - 5:30pm

-Celebrate Open Access Week with Milner Library's Lindsey Skaggs and Colby Cilento as they provide information and insights into scholarly publishing for graduate students.
+Join Milner Library's Lindsey Skaggs and Colby Cilento as they provide information and insights into scholarly publishing for graduate students.
 Learn about publishing your thesis/dissertation research, including how to select a venue, the submission process, copyright agreements, and open access options.

 Key Workshop Takeaways: